JieyuWu/ToyotaMod/General-Terms.md

 (Automatic) Lane Centering | (A)LC | A system designed to keep a car centered in the lane, relieving the driver of the task of steering.
 Collision Avoidance System | AEB, CMS, FCW(S), PCS | A system designed to prevent or reduce the severity of a collision.
-Driver Monitoring (System) | DM(S), DAM | A system that uses infrared sensors and/or cameras to monitor driver attentiveness Lane Keep Assist (System) | LKA(S) | Lane keep assist is what comes with most cars sold today.
+Driver Monitoring (System) | DM(S), DAM | A system that uses infrared sensors and/or cameras to monitor driver attentiveness hugging | | An undesired behavior where the vehicle drives too closely to one side of the lane.
+Lane Keep Assist (System) | LKA(S) | Lane keep assist is what comes with most cars sold today.
 It will assist the driver if they go over a lane line, but will not keep the car centered in the lane.
 Lane Departure Warning (System) | LDW(S), LDA | Lane departure warning will beep when a car goes over a lane line.
-Pedestrian Crash Avoidance Mitigation | PCAM | A system that uses computer and artificial intelligence technology to recognize pedestrians and bicycles in an automobile's path to take action for safety.
+Pedestrian Crash Avoidance Mitigation | PCAM | A system that uses computer and artificial intelligence technology to recognize pedestrians and bicycles in an automobile's path to take action for safety. ping pong | | 	An undesired behavior where the vehicle sways from one side of the lane to the other repeatedly.
+The desired behavior is to stay in the center of the lane.
 Traffic-sign recognition | TSR | A system by which a vehicle is able to recognize the traffic signs put on the road e.g. "speed limit" or "children" or "turn ahead".

 # automotive terms